 - Assemble the topping by combining the ingredients.
 Top each muffin with a generous spoonful, or sprinkle over the loaf.

-- Bake until a toothpick in the center comes out clean, or with a couple of crumbs, about 60 minutes for the loaf, and 17 to 18 minutes for the muffins (on convection).
+- Bake until a toothpick in the center comes out clean, or with a couple of crumbs, about 40 to 45 minutes for a Pullman loaf, 60 minutes for a standard loaf, and 17 to 18 minutes for the muffins (on convection).

 One Year Ago: